sriram-2502/Deep_Koopman_AutoEncoder/README.md

 mkdir <new_name_for_dataset_dir>
 cp Custom_Koopman_AE_Doggo.ipynb load_model.ipynb <new_name_for_dataset_dir>/
 ```
-Remarks
-- Knowledge of the local linear eigenvalues can be exploited and impose a soft constraint on the learned basis function.
-- Its easy to see how this framework makes it possible to impose combinations of constraints through the loss function.
-- The tanh activation function is an example of an analytical function which satisfies the necessary gradient constraints at the origin.
-- Future work will extend this architecture to approximate the principle eigenfunction coordinate transformation as the encoder network.
+uture work will extend this architecture to approximate the principle eigenfunction coordinate transformation as the encoder network.

 # Stanford Doggo Workflow